SimonPaske/photo-puzzle-game/README.md

 ---

-All pages were tested to ensure responsiveness for screens from 300px up to 5000px.
+All pages were tested to ensure responsiveness for screens from 300px up to big screens.
 Responsive design was tested on Safari, Chrome and Firefox internet browsers.

 Steps for testing: